CodeSmell/AsynchRest/README.md

 		PRIMARY KEY ((destination_name, destination_type), trailer, invoice_id));

-Now we have a scenario where we are searching for a list of invoices and then want to return JSON that contains an array invoice documents.
+Now we have a scenario where we are searching for a list of invoices and then want to return JSON that contains an array of invoice documents.
 Note: the sample code uses a small JSON representation of an invoice.

 	[
 		{"invoice": {